canjs/can-eventstream/README.md

 Enhances `can.Control#on` (and by extension, `can.Component#events#on`) so it can be used to listen to event streams in a memory-safe way, according to the control/component's lifecycle.
-The behavior of this method changes *only* if the first argument is `instanceof Bacon.Observe`, in which case all other arguments are ignored..
+Since the default method accepts method names, this overridden method will first check if the possible `callback` is an existing property, if it's a string, before determining whether to fall back to the default behavior, or to return an event stream.

 See http://canjs.com/docs/can.Control.prototype.on.html